drawwithcode/2022-group-project-group10/README.md

   <img src="images/place-holder.png" width="700" />
 </p>

-To make the client-server model more intuitive and easy to understand,we have reworked the steps that would have been handled automatically by the computer, turning them into tasks to be taken by participants
+To make the client-server model more intuitive and easy to understand,we have reworked the steps that would have been handled automatically by the computer, turning them into tasks to be taken by participants<br>
--client sends a request to the server by writing a message and packaging the data.
+-client sends a request to the server by writing a message and packaging the data.<br>
--server finds the packaged data in a 3D ascii form and collects it with the scanner.
+-server finds the packaged data in a 3D ascii form and collects it with the scanner.<br>
--server transports the packaged data to other clients, which also collect it with their devices.
+-server transports the packaged data to other clients, which also collect it with their devices.<br>
--Clients receive the response and see the message.
+-Clients receive the response and see the message.<br>
 <br>

 -To collect the message, the scanner relies on the color of the participant's screen and not the ASCII data package.
 Is a sharp way we choose to identify clients, rather than qr-code or other popular methods.